circlefin/malachite/specs/english/proofs_scheduling.md

 `valset(H)`, which is known by all nodes.
 The same validator set is adopted in all rounds of a height, but the validator set may change over heights.
-Nodes must known `valset(H)` before starting their participation in the instance `H` of the consensus protocol.
+Nodes must know `valset(H)` before starting their participation in the instance `H` of the consensus protocol.

 There is a deterministic function `proposer(H,R)` that defines from `valset(H)`